vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 ## Complex Numbers

 Don't let the name scare you, complex numbers are easier to understand than they sound.
 A complex number is actually comprised of two numbers: A real number and an imaginary number.
 A real number is the one everyone is used to, every value between negative infinity and infinity.
 An imaginary number is a little less intuitive.
 It is a real number multiplied by the square root of negative one, or $$i$$. $$i$$ is a special constant that is defined to be $$i^2 = -1$$.

 The reason this constant is important is because with it the idea of taking the square root or logarithm of a negative number can make sense.
 In fact, most functions have a natural extension to the complex domain, like $$\sin()$$.
+They also provide way of defining multiplication and division of 2D vectors, alongside the usual addition and subtraction.

 I am compelled to point out that they have been named poorly.
 Gauss' lateral number is a much better name.
-They exist and are as useful as negative numbers, but you will find neither in the physical world.
+They exist and are as useful as negative numbers, but you will find neither in the natural world.

 ### Cartesian Coordinates

 You add the real and imaginary numbers together to get a complex number.
 This is a bit unusual for the concept of a number, because now you have two dimensions of information instead of just one.
-Like how one imagines the real numbers as a point on a number line, one has to imagine a complex number as a point on a number plane.
+Like how one imagines the real numbers as a point on a number line, one can imagine a complex number as a point on a number plane.
 The x-axis of the number plane represents the real component, and the y-axis represents the imaginary component.
 This is a [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).

 $$z = x + yi$$